sachac/explore-neighbourhood-libraries/README.md

 2. Run `bower install` to install front-end dependencies.

 3. Run `grunt serve` to start the development server.
 It should automatically open the client in your browser when ready.

+Check out `server/api/library.js` for the scraping code and `server/public/map.js` for the mapping code.

 ## Tampermonkey script for injection